Review of Ferries

 - Italy-Morocco - Savona-(Barcelona)-Tangier / crossing time 32 hours - ship Cruise Smeralda

-- Italy-Tunisia via Sicily - Civitavecchia-Palermo-Tunis (crossing time 18,5 hours), Salerno-Palermo-Tunis (crossing time 16,5 hours) - ships Catania (freight only), Mykonos Palace, Zeus Palace
+- Italy-Tunisia via Sicily - Civitavecchia-Palermo-Tunis (crossing time 18,5 hours), Salerno-Palermo-Tunis (crossing time 16,5 hours) - ships Catania (freight), Mykonos Palace, Zeus Palace

 - Sardinia-Italy (Porto Torres-Civitavecchia / crossing time 7 hours 15 min) - ships Cruise Barcelona, Cruise Romo